awslabs/aws-virtual-application-management/docs/user-guide/sidebarAppStreamImages.md

 ## Creating Appstream Images

-The Create Image page allows the user to fill a form with data necessary in order to create a new Appstream image.
+The Create Image page allows the user to fill a form with data necessary to create a new Appstream image.
 The form is accessible by clicking on the Create Image button on the Appstream Image list page.
 The form requests the following data.

 ### Basic Settings